grittypuffy/PACT/README.md

 - **Azure Container Registry** - A secure registry to store and manage container images.
 - **Azure Cosmos DB for MongoDB** - A globally distributed, NoSQL database with MongoDB compatibility.
 - **Azure OpenAI** - Provides access to OpenAI’s powerful language models for AI-powered applications.
-- **Azure ML Studio** - A cloud-based platform for building, training, and deploying machine learning models.
+- **Azure ML Studio** - A cloud-based platform for building, training, fine-tuning and deploying machine learning models.
 - **Azure AI Foundry** - A suite of AI tools and models to enhance AI application development.
 - **Azure Translate** - A language translation service supporting multiple languages.
 - **Azure Cognitive Services** - A collection of AI services for vision, speech, language, and decision-making.